1215653116368036

 In case you are not aware of what is meant by the smoke point of an oil, it is the point at which that particular oil begins to smoke when it is heated.

-When the oil is heated above its smoke point, at that point is when it begins to break down.
+When oil is heated above its smoke point, it begins to break down.

-You may be wondering what temp to season cast iron with avocado oil and what I will typically do is heat it at the smoke point or just slightly below that temperature for best results.
+You may be wondering what temperature to season cast iron with avocado oil.
+For best results, I typically heat it at the smoke point or just slightly below that temperature.

-In addition, avocado oil has a neutral smell.
-So you won’t have any weird tastes or odors when you use it for seasoning your cast iron pan.
+In addition, avocado oil has a neutral smell, so you won’t have any weird tastes or odors when you use it to season your cast iron pan.

 Cast Iron Seasoning

-I don’t always use any oil when seasoning cast iron skillets.
-But, when I do, I use avocado oil, grapeseed oil, and bacon grease to establish an ideal base layer of seasoning.
+I don’t always use oil when seasoning cast iron skillets, but when I do, I use avocado oil, grapeseed oil, and bacon grease to establish an ideal base layer of seasoning.

 What is seasoning exactly?